NicolasGoulet/Projet-Du-Dictionnaire/data_dictionary.md

 - **General Structure of the Results** : I describe the general contents of the zip file with all results,`complete_data.zip`.
 - **Dictionary Structures, Graph Metrics and Algorithm Results** : Read this section to study the structures of dictionaries and their contents.
 The section also describes graph theoretic aspects.
 - **Prompts Data** : Read this section to study the inter-model agreement on the prompts and the model-human agreement on 25 prompts.
+- **Wic task** : Read this section if you are interested in the inter-model agreement on the WIC (Word In Context) task.
+It is a standard task to test models on Word Sense Disambiguation.
 - **Methodology** : Read this section if you are interested in the methodological aspects of this project OR if you are not familiar with some aspects of the project.
 - **Produced Figures** : A collection of figures used throughout this document.